horazont/greylist/README.md

 from one ``client_name`` source, it will be added to the whitelist, surpassing any further greylisting tests.

+    move_to_whitelist = True

+If this setting is set to True, all existing greylist entries for a ``client_name`` which is getting auto-whitelisted will be deleted from the greylist.
+This helps to keep the greylist clean, but is not recommended if whitelist entries expire (because the reputation from the greylist entries is lost) and greylist entries do not.

     max_greylist_entries = 100000
     max_whitelist_entries = 1000